Social \textit{vs.} individual age-dependent costs of imperfect vaccination: Numerical Examples

 After the introduction of the vaccination, two natural questions arise: i) \emph{are people willing to be vaccinated?}, and ii) \emph{has the individual behavior a positive or negative effect on society?} The first question is addressed by introducing an individual cost of being vaccinated (that includes the perceived risk of the vaccine, eventual absence to work to go or to take the children to the vaccination site, the financial cost of buying the vaccine, etc) and the cost of non-being vaccinated, i.e., all the costs associated to contracting the disease.
 If the first is larger, then rational individuals will be vaccinated, if it is smaller, they will not.
-The equality points correspond to the Nash equilibrium of the model.
+Interior Nash equilibria of the model correspond to points in which the equality holds.
 For the second question, we discuss if a given vaccination is in the acceptable social cost region.
 Ideally, we shall try to find a stable Nash equilibrium within that region, i.e., with $\Phi< 0$.
 However, this is not always possible.

 Figs.~\ref{Fig6a} and~\ref{Fig6b} illustrate the regions on the parameter space $(p, \lambda)$ in which the individual and the social interests coincide and differ when all the individual vaccination costs are assumed by the beneficiary (i.e., there are no shared costs, as, for example, government subsidies).
 Fig.~\ref{Fig6c} introduces shared costs for high-cost vaccines, i.e., the society absorbs part of the individual cost.